Alan Turing Institute: Leadership

+Strategic Partners Board

+As of 2025, Turing strategic partners included Accenture (since 2017), the DSO National Laboratories, the Gates Foundation with research on "Trustworthy Digital Infrastructure" for national digital identity systems, GCHQ Ministry of Defence with research on implications and risks of climate change to human and national security, Lloyd's Register Foundation on data-centric engineerin, NATS (UK's air traffic control provider), Office for National Statistics and Roche on "disease, patient, and outcome heterogeneity".

 Funding

 Funding for the creation of the institute came from a £600m investment for the "Eight Great Technologies", and specifically so-called "big data", signalled by the UK Government in 2013 and announced by George Osborne, Chancellor of the Exchequer, in the 2014 budget.
-The bulk of the investment in "big data" has been directed to computational infrastructure.
-Of the remainder, £42m was allocated to the institute to cover the initial five-year period of its operation.
+The bulk of the investment in "big data" was directed to computational infrastructure.
+Of the remainder, £42m was allocated to the institute to cover the first five years of its operation.
 The five founder universities each contributed £5m to the institute.
 Further funding has come primarily through grants from Research Councils, university partners and from strategic and other partnerships.

 In June 2021, the EPSRC awarded the institute £10 million, on behalf of UK Research and Innovation, for 2021/22.

+The government's 2024 Spring Budget provided a further £100m, spread over five years, directed towards applying data science and artificial intelligence to healthcare, protecting the environment and bolstering national defence.
+Soon after, a review by the Engineering and Physical Sciences Research Council recommended improvements in financial oversight of funding for the institute.

 Location

 Concurrently with the selection of founder universities, the EPSRC initiated a process to find a "location partner".
 The resulting selection of the British Library in London was announced by the Chancellor of the Exchequer in December 2014 during the launch of the Knowledge Quarter, a partnership of organisations in and around the King's Cross area of the capital.

+In February 2023, plans for a new building were approved by the local council.

-As of 2023 the Alan Turing Institute is housed within the current British Library building, but it is anticipated it will occupy new premises in a development planned on land between the Francis Crick Institute and library.
-In February 2023 the plans for the new building were approved by the local council.
+As of 2023, the Alan Turing Institute was housed within the current British Library building, but it was anticipated it would occupy new premises in a development planned on land between the Francis Crick Institute and library.